Do you know when your Philippine passport expires?

 For mobile missions, applicants should pre-register and secure an appointment before the scheduled missions.
 This is important because walk-in applicants will not be accommodated.

-If you are from Perth and Brisbane, pre-register on the appointed dates by mailing the following documents:
+If you are from Perth and Brisbane, pre-register on the appointed dates by mailing the following documents to the Perth or Brisbane Passport Office Address:

 1. Accomplished ePassport Application Form – please include a working e-mail address and other contact details in the application form.
 The embassy will contact you about your appointment through your email address.